B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Introduction

 Recently, the learning to optimize (L2O) framework \cite{andrychowicz2016learning,chen2021learning} gives a new insight into optimization.
 They leverage the recurrent neural network (RNN), long short-term memory architecture (LSTM) \cite{Chen2020Training,chen2017learning,li2016learning,wichrowska2017learned,bello2017neural}, multilayer perceptron (MLP) \cite{metz2019understanding}, or Transformer \cite{TransformerL2O} as the optimizer to develop optimization methods, aiming at reducing the laborious iterations of hand engineering \cite{vicol2021unbiased,flennerhag2021bootstrapped,li2016learning,sun2018optimize}.
 The core of L2O is constructing a solid mapping from the initial solutions to the optimal solution.
 Moreover, several efforts \cite{cao2019learning,chen2017learning,lange2022discovering} have coped with the black-box problems, their effectiveness may be hindered by the limited representation capabilities of optimization strategy and a large number of evaluations on expensive black-box functions.
 As such, they often deal with low-dimensional problems.

+The optimization strategy in GA consists of a sequential arrangement of crossover, mutation, and selection operators to handle black-box optimization.
+But their fixed parameters cause inefficient sampling strategies.
+In this paper, we obtain a strong optimization strategy representation by coming to parameterize these modules, termed as B2Opt.

-This paper designs a novel L2O framework based on the advantages of Vision Transformer \cite{dosovitskiy2021image,han2022survey} and EAs to overcome the above limitations, termed as B2Opt.
-Inspired by the mechanism of EAs, we design a strong model for representing optimization strategies.
-We design three modules to realize the mapping from the random population to the optimal population.
-To generate potential individuals to approach the optimal solution, we first design a self-attention (SA)-based crossover module (SAC) to simulate the crossover operator of EA.
+We design three modules to realize the mapping from the random solution to the optimal solution.
+To generate potential individuals to approach the optimal solution, we first develop a self-attention (SA)-based crossover module (SAC) to create potential individuals to approach the optimal solution.
 Then the output of this module is input into the proposed feed-forward network (FFN)-based mutation module (FM) to escape the optimal local solution.
 Moreover, the residual and selection module (RSSM) is designed to survive the fittest individuals.
 RSSM is a pairwise comparison between the output of SAC, FM, and the input population regarding their fitness.
 We develop a B2Opt Block (OB) consisting of SAC, FM, and RSSM.
-Finally, we construct B2Opt by stacking OBs to simulate generations like EAs.
+Finally, we simulate the iteration rule of GAs by stacking OBs to represent strong optimization strategies.

+In order to adapt the optimization strategy represented by B2Opt to the target task, we update the parameters of B2Opt based on the information of target task.
 Moreover, to reduce the number of evaluations to an expensive black-box function, we establish a cheap surrogate function set to train B2Opt.
 We construct a set of cheap differentiable functions with similar properties to the targeted BBO problems.
 This training set contains the pair of the initial population and the designed surrogate function.
 Thus, we can use gradient-based methods, such as stochastic gradient descent and Adam \cite{kingma2014adam}, to train B2Opt.
 In this way, we don't need to query expensive functions during training.